lmc297/BTyper3/README.md

 Post issues at https://github.com/lmc297/BTyper3/issues

+**Note about BLAST+ version 2.10.0:*** BLAST+ version 2.10.0 will not work with BTyper3, as ```makeblastdb``` produces an error.
+The BTyper3 manual has been updated to reflect this.
+Homebrew users should note that the current Homebrew formula for BLAST+ downloads BLAST+ version 2.10.0, which is not compatible with BTyper3.

 ### Citation

 #### If you found the BTyper3 tool, its source code, and/or any of its associated databases useful, please cite: